Skip to main content

 Palette Tool

-The Palette Tool (keyboard shortcut P) switches Eldiron into palette editing mode.
+The Palette Tool (keyboard shortcut P) switches Eldiron into art palette editing mode.

 What It Is For

-Use the Palette Tool to work with the project palette as a board of fixed slots:
+Use the Palette Tool to work with Art Palette slots:

-- apply the selected palette entry to geometry and Builder material slots
+• apply the selected Art Palette entry to geometry

 Palette Dock